 Switch to natural cleaning products

-I visited a homeschooling friend who had 3 shelves in her laundry room full of chemical cleaning products — laundry detergents and additives, soap, tub and tile cleaners, disinfectants, bathroom cleaners, air fresheners — there was hundreds of dollars worth of cleaners weighing down her shelves and off-gassing toxins into her home.
+I visited a homeschooling friend who had 3 shelves in her laundry room full of chemical cleaning products — laundry detergents and additives, soap, tub and tile cleaners, disinfectants, bathroom cleaners, air fresheners — there were hundreds of dollars worth of cleaners weighing down her shelves and off-gassing toxins into her home.
 The smell of perfumes, formaldehyde and cleaning powders were overwhelming and her babies were crawling along the floor just under the chemicals.
 My friend was oblivious to the dangers that she was exposing her family to.

 Household cleaning products are some of the most toxic polluters of indoor air, even when they are not in use.
 When they are in use, they injure those using them and then enter the water table when they are rinsed and flushed down the drain.
 There is no away — once they leave your home they continue compounding the environmental damage until they are broken down into their basic parts — which can also be toxic.